shawilly/code-problems-playground/README.md

 ## Overview

 Welcome to the CodeProblems Playground!
 This Node.js and TypeScript application simplifies the process of creating, testing, and documenting coding problems.
 Whether you're an educator, a coding enthusiast, or a software developer, this tool is designed to streamline your coding challenge workflow.
+It can provide fast testing, and it's free!

 ### Key Features